-For the Winter 2019/20 season, Maine Huts & Trails will be operating in self-service and with very limited grooming resources.
+For the Winter 2019/20 season, Maine Huts & Trails will be operating in self-service and with very limited staff and grooming resources.

-Grooming operations will take place on the Maine Hut Trail on an “as-needed” basis in a manner that strives to maintain a safe and enjoyable trail experience while at the same time being economically viable.
-Trails will not be groomed daily but will be groomed or packed at the completion of snow storms with measurable accumulation, after a thaw/freeze cycle, when considerable traffic has deteriorated the trail surface and when conditions are deemed unsafe for skiing.
+Grooming operations will take place on the Maine Hut Trail on an “as-possible” basis in a manner that strives to maintain a safe trail experience while at the same time being economically viable.
+Trails will not be groomed daily.
+Trails will be groomed or packed at the completion of snow storms with measurable accumulation, after a thaw/freeze cycle, when considerable traffic has deteriorated the trail surface and/or when conditions are deemed unsafe for skiing.

 Please keep in mind that the Maine Hut Trail is linear as opposed to circular.
 Consequently, the process of grooming from one end of trail to the other is very time consuming and can take as much time as an entire day to groom.
 Trail users should be aware of the time involved to groom end-to-end and understand that if the trail update states that grooming is underway, it may be hours before a groomer is seen on any given section of trail.
 Some weather conditions, mechanical breakdowns and blow down debris on trails may also interfere with and slow down the grooming process.
 It is our recommendation that trail users arrive at the trailhead prepared with different types of equipment (i.e. skis and snowshoes) in case the conditions change and do not match their planned use.